freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-38.md

 ## Description
 <section id='description'>

 Even through you added your button below the text input, they appear next to each other on the page.
-That's because both `input` and `button` elements are inline elements, which don't appear on new lines.
+That's because both `input` and `button` elements are <dfn>inline elements</dfn>, which don't appear on new lines.

-Now add the `type` attribute with the value `submit` to the button.
-After that, clicking this button will send the data from your form to the URL in your form's action attribute.
+You learned previously that the button submits the form by default, but you can explicity add the `type` attribute with the value `submit` to it to make it clearer.
+Go ahead and do this to specify this button should submit the form.

 </section>